I like working on DIY projects and like sharing my knowledge with others.

 Cost: $1 one time fee

 The options are growing in terms of being able to stream content from your PC through your Roku player.
-The best thing about all of these options I have mentioned are the ability you have to test them out for free during a trial period.
+The best thing about all of these options I have mentioned is the ability you have to test them out for free during a trial period.
 I recommend giving them all a try to really find one that fits you best.

 As for me, I currently use Roksbox, but am keeping an eye on RoConnect.
 There is nothing more satisfying than having the ability to control your media and stream it from PC to TV.